pachyderm/pachyderm/doc/docs/master/enterprise/auth/authorization/index.md

     Two additionnal tiers: A `project` tier between the cluster and repo levels, and the `enterprise` tier, above all clusters, at the enterprise server level, are in the works.
 Clusters contain one to many projects.
 Projects contain one to many repositories.

 ## Roles
-Pachyderm has 4 predefined roles granting permissions to its Resources.
+Pachyderm has a number of predefined roles granting permissions to its Resources.
-Those Roles are listed in no specific hierarchical order.
+Those Roles are listed here in no specific hierarchical order.
-Some might inherit a set of permissions from anouther.
+Some might inherit a set of permissions from another.

 - **repoReader**: Can consume data from a repo, but cannot edit them. repoReader can execute commands such as `pachctl get file` and